wvjug/wisly-juganda-test/README.md

     pip install -r requirements.txt

 Defining Cloudinary's credentials.
 The CLOUDINARY_URL value is available in the [dashboard of your Cloudinary account](https://cloudinary.com/console).
-If you don't have a Cloudinary account yet, [click here](https://cloudinary.com/users/register/free) to creare your free acount.
+If you don't have a Cloudinary account yet, [click here](https://cloudinary.com/users/register/free) to create your free account.

     export CLOUDINARY_URL=cloudinary://<API-KEY>:<API-SECRET>@<CLOUD-NAME>